oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 populate these fields with notional Producer and Consumer email addresses for convenience and readability.

-> **EDITOR'S NOTE:** Example message creation and presentation
-> format are work-in-progress.
-The editor welcomes
-> suggestions for improving the presentation format.

 ## E.1 Example 1: Connect and Subscribe